 Natural gas engine with a high-energy ignition system is claimed to produce the same amount of power as a diesel engine — with fewer emissions — and it could help electricity and heat power generation plants comply with environmental regulations.

-The engine from MAN, a Germany supplier of large-scale diesel engines, was first unveiled in 2006.
+, a Germany supplier of large-scale diesel engines, was first unveiled in 2006.
 The engine has since undergone a test trial with a Russian energy supplier and it recently received a big commercial order from Argentinean energy firm PAMPA.

 Traditional gas engines use spark plugs, but this engine does not.
 Instead, it has a simple ignition system with high-pressure gas injection.